-I’ve made so many batches of granola bars that I’m surprised anybody dared to eat these at all.
+I’ve made so many batches of non paleo, somewhat paleo, and completely paleo granola bars that I’m surprised anyone dared to eat these at all.

 Not to mention OAT FREE and pretty nearly paleo (depends if you eat honey, nuts, and peanut butter).
-After making all of those stupid oat granola bars it was the oat free ones that worked.
+After making all of those stupid oat granola bars it was the paleo granola bars that worked.

 Forget it.
 We don’t have any left.

 - 1 cup honey